dmitry-korolev/light-observable/README.md

 ```

 ## Why
-Because sometimes you don't need all this things.
+Because sometimes you just don't need all these tons of classes, dozens of schedulers and countless operators.

 ## License
 ```